 The North Carolina Board for Licensing of Geologists uses the national examination developed by the National Association of State Boards of Geology (ASBOG).

 About the ASBOG® Examination

 The ASBOG® Examination is used by 31 states and Puerto Rico as a qualification for licensure as a professional geologist.
 The examinations are the result of careful preparation and validation by a committee of professional geologists from throughout the nation.
 These geologists supply the expertise to develop fair and impartial examinations for measuring minimum competency in the profession.
 Examinations are given in the spring and fall of each year.
 The examinations are divided into two parts;

 Part 1: Fundamentals of Geology (FG)

 The FG examination emphasizes knowledge and skills that are typically acquired in an academic setting leading to a baccalaureate degree.
 The PG emphasizes skills and knowledge acquired in a practice of job setting.

 Each exam is four hours in length and is composed of multiple choice questions.
-The examinations are administered twice annually (in the spring and the fall) in Raleigh, North Carolina.
+Beginning with the Spring 2023 administration, the examinations will be computer-based, given at Prometric testing centers throughout the country.

 How to Apply

 Examination candidates must be approved by this Board in order to sit for the exam(s).
 Examination candidates should use the Application for Individual License/ASBOG Examination, and indicate which part(s) of the examination they are applying for.